 There’s nothing more frustrating than landing on a website and feeling lost and confused.
 Those feelings will surely invite a quick exit from anyone’s website.

-Websites are NOT the place to get clever, creative and fancy.
+Websites are NOT the place to get clever, creative or fancy.
 But unfortunately, many business owners feel the need to express their individuality with clever copy, creative links, and fancy designs without understanding how this can be more harmful than helpful.

 With the right branding and design, your personality and individuality will shine through beautifully WITHOUT having to frustrate your visitors.